 Annual Global Climate Finance Exceeds $1 Trillion for the First Time, Indicating Positive Trend

-The annual flow of exceeded $1 trillion in 2021, marking the first time since the adoption of the Paris Agreement in 2015.
+The annual flow of climate finance exceeded $1 trillion in 2021, marking the first time since the adoption of the Paris Agreement in 2015.
 The Climate Policy Initiative's (CPI) “Global Landscape of Climate Finance 2023” report revealed that the average annual flows in 2021 and 2022 amounted to nearly $1.3 trillion, doubling compared to levels seen in 2019 and 2020.
 A substantial part of this increase is attributed to improved data availability and enhanced methodologies, which contributed to approximately 28% of the rise.
 This trend signifies progress in compiling, categorizing, and making higher-quality climate finance data publicly accessible.

 While this achievement is commendable, it's essential to recognize that the $1 trillion threshold represents just 1% of the global Gross Domestic Product (GDP).
 Dr. Barbara Buchner, Global Managing Director at CPI, stressed the urgency for all stakeholders to accelerate investments significantly to reduce future economic and social costs.
-Beyond the costs, there are substantial opportunities for businesses to pursue low-carbon and climate-resilient pathways.
+Beyond the costs, there are substantial opportunities for businesses to pursue low- and climate-resilient pathways.

 The imperative of climate investment becomes even clearer when considering the consequences of delay.
 Research indicates that the cumulative costs of climate change, under current policy and investment levels, could exceed more than ten times the estimated investment requirements to limit global temperature increases to 1.5 degrees Celsius.
 Although estimating future losses due to climate change is still evolving, it underscores the economic necessity of immediate investment.